TognaBologna09/MockingBird/README.md

 ![The Main Menu](https://github.com/TognaBologna09/MockingBird/blob/main/MBMain.PNG)

 # How to Play
 When you click play, the following screen will appear.
 Letters fade in and out saying, "Repeat the Sequence" as a sound and accompanying animation highlights a button for the user to repeat.
-As the sequence plays, the player can 'interrupt' and begin to copy the sequence.
+As the sequence plays, the player can 'interrupt' and begin to copy the sequence which cancels the already playing sequence.
+The same 'interrupt' mechanic occurs if a player copies the wrong tone which causes an error tone to play and the random sequence to restart.

 > Play Screen
 ![](https://github.com/TognaBologna09/MockingBird/blob/main/MBPlay4.PNG)